Blog

 • State a relatable pain point (“₹350 CAC and rising?
 Here’s what’s wrong.”)

-• Show a surprising visual (unexpected transformation, odd product use)
+• Show a surprising visual (unexpected rebuild, odd product use)

 • Make a bold claim (“This ₹499 moisturizer outperformed ₹2,000 brands”)